Callan O'Keeffe: School Of Send

-After retiring from racing in 2019 O'Keeffe founded the driver development program School Of Send.
+After retiring from racing in 2019, O'Keeffe founded the driver development program School Of Send.
 The program offers simulator training, in-car tuition, online coaching and trackside support for its drivers.
-The programs current drivers include Matthew Rees, Hunter Yeany, Dilano van 't Hoff, Rui Andrade, Max Cuthbert and Sonny Smith.
-In 2021 Matthew Rees became the F4 British Championship champion with O'Keeffe as head coach.
+The programs current drivers include Matthew Rees, Hunter Yeany, Rui Andrade, Max Cuthbert and Sonny Smith.
+In 2021, Matthew Rees became the F4 British Championship champion with O'Keeffe as head coach.

 Personal life

 As of 2019, O'Keeffe resides near St Albans, England.

 Racing record

 Racing career summary

 † O'Keeffe was ineligible to score points.